Saner.ai

 But that Monday taught me something invaluable.
 After what felt like hours of panic-scrolling through my to-do list, I finally stopped.
 Took a deep breath and began prioritizing intentionally.

-By noon, I had somehow managed to tame the email beast, delegate three tasks that honestly shouldn’t have been on my plate anyway, and carved out focused time for that presentation.
+By noon, I had somehow managed to tame the email beast, delegate three tasks that honestly shouldn't have been on my plate anyway, and carve out focused time for that presentation.
 The mountain of work was still there, but now it had a clearly marked trail to the top.

 If you're nodding along, if you’ve ever felt like you’re drowning in work, this guide is for you.
 Here’s how you can manage your tasks and time effectively: